 Refer to HL7 Table 0396 – Coding System in Chapter 2C, section "Coding System Table" for valid values.

-Refer to section 2A.2.8.3, "" for a discussion of coding system conventions.
+Refer to section 2A.2.8.3, "Name of Coding System (ID)" for a discussion of coding system conventions.

 Alternate Identifier (ST)

 Definition: A sequence of characters that uniquely identifies an alternate code.
 Analogous to CWE.1- Identifier.